partglm2/mntechl/readme.md

     readme.md
     jsconfig.json
-    app.js (only the beginning, you edit it when after the line said it) use node start.js app.js to test you program
+    app.js (only the beginning, you edit it when after the line said it) use npm run start to test you program